ViewComponent/view_component/README.md

 <span title="my title">Hello, World!</span>
 ```

+`ViewComponent` requires the presence of an `initialize` method in each component.

 #### Content Areas

 A component can declare additional content areas to be rendered in the component.
 For example: